If you are using digital marketing, then knowing your Allowable Cost per Order (ACPO) is important. It gives you an answer to the question:

 Average Order Value

-To make it real, here is a hypothetical example:
+To make it real, here is a hypothetical example of how to calculate the average order value:

 Product Value: $75